-Effective cyber hygiene practises limit threats against your systems, devices, and users, preventing breaches that could compromise sensitive business logic, database information, and personal data.
+Effective cyber hygiene practices limit threats against your systems, devices, and users, preventing breaches that could compromise sensitive business logic, database information, and personal data.
 But cyber hygiene isn’t a static or one-off process.
 It requires routine execution and, occasionally, a full audit.

 Cyber hygiene is an ongoing process.
 Think of it like defensive driving: actively adopting strategies to ensure safety on the roadways every time a driver gets behind the wheel.
-But a complete audit of an organisation’s cyber hygiene is something that should be undertaken only occasionally.
+But a complete audit of an organization’s cyber hygiene is something that should be undertaken only occasionally.
 The concept is similar to preventative maintenance for machinery, like changing the oil in your car every 3,000 miles.

 Putting cyber hygiene to the test